nicolalamacchia/pysay/INSTALL.md

  pysay installation
 ====================
-_this file is part of pysay v1.4.3_
+_this file is part of pysay v2.0.0_

-In any case you need python: the latest python 2 (not 3) version should work.
+In any case you need python: the latest Python (2 or 3) version should work.
 Please consider to install the standard cowsay: you might want to enjoy the other fun *cows* that are bundled with that software.